Nobel Peace Prize Is Awarded To World Food Programme

 The five-member Norwegian Nobel Committee chooses the winner of the Peace Prize.
 Committee members are named to six-year terms by the Norwegian Storting, or parliament.

-The committee considered 318 candidates for the 2020 prize, the fourth largest number ever.
+The committee considered 318 candidates for the 2020 prize, the fourth-largest number ever.
 Of the nominations, 211 were individuals and 108 were organizations.

 As is customary, the announcement was made in the Grand Hall of the Norwegian Nobel Institute in Oslo.